 - An act or conduct (on or off the job) that adversely affects the employee's performance and/or the accomplishment of the job.

 - Failure or refusal to comply with a lawful request or to accept a proper assignment from an authorized supervisor.

 - Inefficiency, incompetence, or negligence in the performance of duties.

-- Dishonesty of any kind including but not limited to theft of property, equipment, or funds belonging to UNL or to others; use of time, material, or facilities for purposes unrelated to the work of UNL; removal or borrowing of property, equipment, or funds belonging to UNL or others without permission; or misrepresentation for the purpose of obtaining employee benefits or privileges.
+- Dishonesty of any kind including but not limited to theft of property, equipment, or funds belonging to the university or to others; use of time, material, or facilities for purposes unrelated to the work of the university; removal or borrowing of property, equipment, or funds belonging to the university or others without permission; or misrepresentation for the purpose of obtaining employee benefits or privileges.

 - Soliciting or accepting anything of value based on an understanding that one's official action or judgment will be influenced thereby.

 - Using one's position for personal gain, including the use of confidential information received through one's position to obtain favor or financial gain (other than compensation provided by law) for oneself or others.

 - Inappropriate handling or release of confidential or other information not authorized for release.